 \item Algebraically closed valued fields (see e.g. \cite{simon2015guide}) \end{enumerate} \end{sample}

-\begin{sample} Examples of generically stable Keisler measures (see e.g. the introduction in \cite{distal}): \begin{enumerate} \item Any Keisler measure concentrated on a finite set (as it is clearly fap). \item Let $\lambda_n$ be the Lebesgue measure on the unite cube $[0,1]^n$ in $\RR^n$.
+\begin{sample} Examples of generically stable Keisler measures (see e.g.~the introduction in \cite{distal} for more details on why these measures are generically stable): \begin{enumerate} \item Any Keisler measure concentrated on a finite set (as it is clearly finitely approximable). \item Let $\lambda_n$ be the Lebesgue measure on the unit cube $[0,1]^n$ in $\RR^n$.
 Let $\mathcal M$ be an o-minimal structure expanding the field of real numbers.
-If $X \subseteq \RR^n$ is definable in $\mathcal M$, then, by o-minimal cell decomposition, $X\cap [0,1]^n$ is Lebesgue measurable, hence $\lambda_n$ induces a Keisler measure on $M^n$. \item Similarly to (2), for every prime $p$ a (normalized) Haar measure on a compact ball in $\mathbb{Q}_p$ induces a smooth Keisler measure on $\QQ_p^n$. \end{enumerate} \end{sample}
+If $X \subseteq \RR^n$ is definable in $\mathcal M$, then, by o-minimal cell decomposition, $X\cap [0,1]^n$ is Lebesgue measurable, hence $\lambda_n$ induces a Keisler measure on $M^n$. \item Similarly to (2), for every prime $p$ a (normalized) Haar measure on a compact ball in $\mathbb{Q}_p$ induces a Keisler measure on $\QQ_p^n$. \end{enumerate} \end{sample}